thoughtbot/maybe_haskell/book/functor/choices.md

 `Maybe` values tend to go *viral*.

-Eventually, probably at some UI boundary, someone will need to "deal with" the `Maybe`, be that providing a substitute or skipping some action that might otherwise take place.
+Eventually, probably at some UI boundary, someone will need to "deal with" the `Maybe`, either by providing a substitute or skipping some action that might otherwise take place.
 This should happen only once, at that boundary.
 Every function between the source and final use should pass along this context unchanged.